-QR code payments: How to include them in a business
+QR code payments: How is it included in a business?

-QR code payments: How to include them in a business
+QR code payments: How is it included in a business?

-QR code payments: How to include them in a business
+QR code payments: How is it included in a business?

 BBVA API Market

-QR payments and collections are an alternative form of mobile payment that doesn’t require a card chip or NFC technology: just a camera and internet connection.
+QR payments and collections are an alternative form of mobile payment that does not require a card chip or NFC technology: just a camera and an internet connection

-Payments with a QR code are increasingly popular among younger consumers and tourists, as well as one of the most demanded forms of payment, especially by Chinese visitors to Spain.
-Retailers are adopting this payment method as they once did with the bank card and contactless payment.
+Paying by QR is becoming increasingly popular among younger consumers and tourists, and is one of the most in-demand methods, especially for Chinese visitors to Spain.
+Businesses are adopting this payment method just as they did with bank cards and contactless payments.
 How can QR payment be included in a business?

 What is a QR code and how does it work?